-The reception is marked by the visual tension created between the proposed counter and the relapse of the existing ceiling, which, although not parallel, create a strong dynamic that served as a motto for other areas of this club.
+The reception is marked by the visual tension created between the proposed counter and the relapse of the existing ceiling, which, although not parallel, creates a strong dynamic that serves as a motto for other areas of this club.
 This element served as a showcase in the old cafeteria and, due to its potential, we wanted to maintain and integrate with the image of this club, serving as the basis for the welcome message: “Welcome to the spot.”

 Next to the reception is the main exercise room and lounge area.
 The formerly pastry’s smoking room has been transformed into a living area.
 The separation in black metallic structure punctuated by green elements gives privacy and freshness to this space.
 The former main pastry production area has been converted into an open space in which the club’s exercise room is located.
 This is fundamentally a versatile space to which other secondary spaces converge, but no less relevant.
-The differentiation of shades of gray on the vinyl floor defines the main axis of circulation.
+The differentiation of shades of grey on the vinyl floor defines the main axis of circulation.

 Placed laterally to the main circulation, we have a triangular area in which the Spinning Studio is located.
 This is a room designed to provoke a unique type of experience.
 Through vertical bands of RGB LEDs that converge to a triangular backlit stage, inserted in a completely black space, we create an environment completely different from the whole club.

 The connection between the two stores – the existing club and the expansion area – is pronounced by a portico.
 This is one of the most important spaces in the club.
 Anyone who enters this gym will have to clearly understand that they have to go through this space to go to the changing rooms.
 Graphically accentuating a convergence to this space, a black tunnel reinforces this idea of passage between two bodies.
 Leaving the renovated area behind, we enter the old club.
 Except for the box area and the changing rooms, the interventions are few and far between and are made to enhance the qualities inherent to the existing club.
-Black and white colors predominate in this area of the club.
+Black and white colours predominate in this area of the club.
 In our view, changing rooms are a fundamental part of defining the quality of a club and its image should reflect the rest of the spaces.
-Following this principle, a very strong identity was visually developed, working only on the contrast between the black and white colors, elegant and modern.
+Following this principle, a very strong identity was visually developed, working only on the contrast between the black and white colours, elegant and modern.